 C++ is a compiled language, which means your code does not execute directly.
 Instead, it passes through a carefully designed multi-stage pipeline that transforms human-readable source files into machine-executable binaries.

 Understanding this pipeline is essential for debugging compiler and linker errors, optimizing performance, and working effectively on large, real-world C++ systems.
-What often feels like “compiler magic” becomes predictable once you understand how each stage works.

 The Big Picture